Pythm/ad-Lightwand/info.md

 <br>Mode names with default full brightness:
 <br>- 'fire'
 <br>- 'wash'

+> [!TIP]
-<br> You are free to define whatever you like even for the names with default value.
+> You are free to define whatever you like even for the names with default value.
 Useful for rgb lighting to set a colourtemp for wash or keep some lights lux constrained during night.

 Other modes with additional behaviour:
 <br>- 'morning' behaves as 'normal' mode with conditions and Lux constraints.
 Useful for some extra light in morning during workdays.
 <br>When 'morning' mode is triggered, mode will be set to 'normal' if not defined in room and after media players is turned off.
-<br>- 'night*' and 'off'.
-In addition to 'night' mode you can configure modes beginning with 'night', for instance 'night_Kids_Bedroom'.
+<br>- 'night*' and 'off'
+<br>In addition to 'night' mode you can configure modes beginning with 'night', for instance 'night_Kids_Bedroom'.
 <br>All modes starting with 'night' in addition to 'off' will disable motion detection.
 <br>
 <br>'custom' mode will disable all automation and keep light as is for all lights.
 Useful for special days you want to do something different with the lights.
-> [!NOTE]
-> 'custom' does not do any mediaplayer, motion or lux control.
+An option for each room is to use

 ```yaml
   exclude_from_custom: True
 ```

-in configuration will exclude the room from custom and wash mode.
+in configuration.
+This will exclude the room from 'custom' mode and 'wash' mode.
 Can be useful for rooms you forget to adjust light, like outdoor lights and kid's bedroom.

+> [!NOTE]
+> 'custom' does not do any automation at all like mediaplayer, motion or lux control.

 ## Defining times for lights
-is configured with automations for each set of light and is activated with mode 'normal'.
+Automations contains a set of times for each set of light and is activated with mode 'normal'.
 If you only want lux control on/off you do not need to set up any automations.
 > [!NOTE]
-> Both Lux constraint and conditions need to be meet before lights turns on in normal automation.
+> Both Lux constraint and your conditions need to be meet before lights turns on in normal automation.

 Automations is based on 'time' that can be both time with sunrise/sunset +- or fixed time.
 App deletes automations that have a time that are earlier than previous automation time.
 Useful when both time with sunset and fixed time is given in automations.